 “God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.”
 (Rom 3:4)

-This site will examine the gospel itself within the context of a correct understanding of God’s character.
+This site will examine the gospel itself within the context of a correct understanding of the character of God.
 We will start with the Law.
 Other aspects of the gospel and salvation will be added as completed.

 The Law